HOW TO OUTSOURCE CONTENT WRITING

 There's nothing that highlights low quality content as quickly as poor grammar and spelling.

-Feel free to use a tool such as Grammarly, but never rely on tools entirely, they don't get everything right every time.
+Use a tool such as Grammarly, but never rely on tools entirely, they don't get everything right every time.
 Nothing can beat a human reader carefully going through the page.

 Of course, people can miss things too, so proofread a couple of times, have a break, proofread again, send it to a friend to proofread, proofread their proofreading, and so on.